healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 ## Overview

-The Accelerator for Physician Relationship Management delivers a pre-configured app to enable your liaisons to maintain and expand their network of referring physicians.
+The Accelerator for Intelligent Sales Solutions delivers a pre-configured app to enable your liaisons to maintain and expand their network of referring physicians.
 The pre-built app is available for download into your Salesforce org free of charge using the controls to the right.

 ---